agathis-project/salix-arctica/README.md

 - disabled PME output for Wake-on-LAN (overridden by SW)
 ```

-- the two Phy transceivers are managed by using a standard MDIO interface.
+- the two PHY transceivers are managed by using a standard MDIO interface.

 ***